joshua abbott

 me | papers

-I am a computational cognitive scientist and data scientist.
-My research broadly focuses on how people learn and reason with concepts and categories, and how this knowledge is structured for useful inference.
-In particular, my work explores how interactions between inference and representation guide reasoning to enable efficient search and retrieval from semantic memory; to infer the appropriate level of generalization of meaning from few examples; and to help determine what makes something a good or bad member of a category.
+A long time ago in a galaxy far, far away....
+I was an academic.
+My research broadly focused on how people learn and reason with concepts and categories, and how this knowledge is structured for useful inference.
+In particular, my work explored how interactions between inference and representation guide reasoning to enable efficient search and retrieval from semantic memory; to infer the appropriate level of generalization of meaning from few examples; and to help determine what makes something a good or bad member of a category.

-My work combines approaches from machine learning and cognitive science, where sometimes I use methods from AI/ML to evaluate cognitive models and theories, and sometimes I use methods from cognitive science to improve the correspondence between AI/ML and cognitive models of generalization, and semantic representation.
+My work combined approaches from machine learning and cognitive science, where sometimes I used methods from AI/ML to evaluate cognitive models and theories, and sometimes I used methods from cognitive science to improve the correspondence between AI/ML and cognitive models of generalization, and semantic representation.

 Academic Curriculum Vitae | Resume